 What is brown discharge in women?

 But the good news is that brown discharge is simply old blood.
 Fresh blood has a bright red color.
-But old blood, on the other hand, gets darker the longer it spends outside of your blood vessels.
+But blood gets darker the longer it spends outside your blood vessels.
 When blood comes into contact with air, it goes through a process called oxidation.
 As the hemoglobin and iron in your blood interact with air, your blood turns a brownish hue.

 In most cases, brown discharge is normal.
 It can be a sign of many things, from the implantation of an embryo to an impending period.
 However, there are some warning signs that you should keep in mind when it comes to vaginal discharge.
 And if you’re worried that you’re experiencing abnormal discharge, it’s always wise to go to the doctor!